openfisca/openfisca-doc/key-concepts.md

 Entities and roles are encoded using special variables `"id*"` and `"qui*"` whose vectors contain respectively unique identifiers of an entity and integers corresponding to a role.

-For example, for `"familles"` there are [`"idfam"`](http://legislation.openfisca.fr/variables/idfam) and [`"quifam"`](http://legislation.openfisca.fr/variables/quifam).
+For example, for `"familles"` we have [`"idfam"`](http://legislation.openfisca.fr/variables/idfam) and [`"quifam"`](http://legislation.openfisca.fr/variables/quifam).
 For `"quifam"` the role `0` is "chef" (head of family), the role `1` is "part" (partner).

-With `"id*"` and `"qui*"` variables, entities are modelized so the core engine knows which person is into which entity.
+With `"id*"` and `"qui*"` variables, entities are modeled so the core engine knows which person is into which entity.

 For example the following test case defined for the year `2015`: